vircadia/vircadia-native-core/BUILD_WIN.md

 ####nmake & msbuild

-Some of the external projects may require nmake and msbuild to compile and install.
-If they are not installed at the locations listed below, please ensure that both are in your PATH so CMake can find them when required.
+Some of the external projects may require nmake to compile and install.
+If it is not installed at the location listed below, please ensure that it is in your PATH so CMake can find it when required.

 We expect nmake.exe to be located at the following path.

     C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin

-We expect msbuild.exe to be located at the following path.

-    C:\Program Files (x86)\MSBUILD\12.0\Bin

 ###Qt
 You can use the online installer or the offline installer.
 If you use the offline installer, be sure to select the "OpenGL" version.